Swamy-s-Tech-Skills-Academy/learn-reactjs/react-samples/docs/README.md

 - Form handling and validation
 - Testing React components

+## Documentation Structure

+This documentation folder contains:

+- **README.md** (this file): Project overview and general information
+- **[typescript-configuration.md](./typescript-configuration.md)**: Detailed explanation of TypeScript configuration
+- **[tailwind-configuration.md](./tailwind-configuration.md)**: In-depth guide to Tailwind CSS integration

 ## Tailwind CSS Integration with Vite

+For a detailed explanation of Tailwind CSS integration, please see the [Tailwind Configuration Guide](./tailwind-configuration.md).

 This project demonstrates the proper way to integrate Tailwind CSS with a Vite React application.
 Here are the key points to understand: